TL;DR

 1. Define the Performance Metric

 The first step is deciding what performance outcome the incentive will measure.
-Metrics can be quantitative, such as sales revenue, customer acquisition, or cost savings, or qualitative, such as client satisfaction or innovation outcomes.
+Quantitative metrics include sales revenue and cost savings.
+Qualitative metrics include client satisfaction and innovation outcomes.

 Choosing the wrong metric is one of the most common reasons incentive plans fail.
-If the measure does not reflect meaningful business goals, employees may chase bonuses that do not create value.
+When the measure ignores real business goals, employees chase bonuses that create little value.

-In fact, a survey by WorldatWork found that 93% of organizations globally use pay-for-performance models, but the success of those systems depends heavily on selecting the right metric.
-A poorly chosen measure can turn incentives into a source of inefficiency, while a well-chosen one reinforces the behaviors the company values most.
+Many organizations now use pay-for-performance models, but the success of those systems depends heavily on the metric you select.
+When the performance measure is poorly chosen or misaligned with strategy, incentives quickly become a source of inefficiency; when it is well chosen, it reinforces exactly the behaviors the company values most.

 For example, rewarding call center staff purely on the number of calls answered may increase volume but reduce customer satisfaction.
 Companies that succeed with incentive pay select metrics that balance productivity with quality.